ankitdani/Donation-Inventory/README.md

 ```

 ## Limitations
-To View the new data entered, the user has to refresh the page again.
+To view newly entered data, the user must manually refresh the page.